gruntwork-io/docs/docs/guides/stay-up-to-date/releases/2018-01/index.md

 <div style={{"overflow":"hidden","textOverflow":"ellipsis","display":"-webkit-box","WebkitLineClamp":10,"lineClamp":10,"WebkitBoxOrient":"vertical"}}>

   https://github.com/gruntwork-io/package-static-assets/pull/4: The `cloudfront` module now enables gzip compression by default.
-This is a backwards incompatible change, so if for some reason you don't want to enable gzip compression, you'll need to set `compress = false`.
+This is a backwards incompatible change, so if for some reason you don&apos;t want to enable gzip compression, you&apos;ll need to set `compress = false`.

 </div>